microsoft/Industry-Accelerator-Nonprofit/sample/analytics/readme.txt

 Author: Michael Gernaey
-Details: Documentation to help support the accelerator
+Details: These samples are extension of the health accelerator on Dynamics 365 using Power BI and the Intelligence Platform of CDS-Analytics

 Copyright
 This document is provided "as-is".
 Information and views expressed in this document, including URL and other Internet Web site references, may change without notice.
 You bear the risk of using it.